tuandung222/LLMs-with-Semantic-Search/README.md

 ### Service Architecture

-The project consists of three main services:
+The project consists of three main services, all running in Docker containers:

+1. **Self-Hosted Weaviate Vector Database**:
+   - Deployed as a containerized service alongside your application
-1. **Weaviate Vector Database**: Stores document embeddings and enables similarity search
+   - Stores document embeddings and enables similarity search
+   - Provides complete control over your vector data
+   - Eliminates dependency on external vector database services
+   - Configured for optimal performance with your specific data needs

-2. **Search Server (FastAPI)**: Processes documents, generates embeddings, and serves search requests
+2. **Search Server (FastAPI)**:
+   - Processes documents, generates embeddings, and serves search requests
+   - Communicates directly with the self-hosted Weaviate instance
+   - Handles all vector operations without external dependencies

-3. **Demo Frontend (Streamlit)**: Provides a user-friendly interface for interacting with the system
+3. **Demo Frontend (Streamlit)**:
+   - Provides a user-friendly interface for interacting with the system
+   - Connects to the Search Server API for document processing and querying

+## 🌟 Project Highlights

+- **Designed and implemented a full-stack RAG system** using FastAPI, Weaviate, and OpenAI
+- **Architected a containerized microservices solution** with Docker Compose
+- **Deployed a fully self-hosted vector database** for complete data control and privacy
+- **Engineered an intelligent text processing pipeline** for optimal document chunking
+- **Integrated OpenAI's latest embedding models** for semantic search
+- **Developed comprehensive REST API endpoints** with full documentation
+- **Created resilient error handling mechanisms** for system stability
+- **Optimized vector search performance** through fine-tuning
+- **Implemented cross-version compatibility** for OpenAI SDK
+- **Executed thorough end-to-end testing** of all components
+- **Provided detailed documentation** for developers and users